...on Television

-The show was first presented by TV critic and journalist Clive James between 1982 and 1988, before returning in 1997–98 and by celebrity chef Keith Floyd in 1989.
-Chris Tarrant took over as host initially from 1990 to 1996 and then again from 1998 until its demise in 2006.
+The show was first presented by TV critic and journalist Clive James between 1982 and 1988, followed by celebrity chef Keith Floyd in 1989.
+Chris Tarrant took over as presenter from 1990 to 1996, with James briefly returning in 1997.
+Tarrant resumed as presenter from 1998 until the show ended in 2006.
 On Christmas Day 2020, the show was revived for a one-off special with Jeremy Clarkson as host.
-Another episode with Clarkson aired in April 2021, with a series of three being broadcast after Who Wants to Be a Millionaire? in July 2021.
+Another episode with Clarkson aired in April 2021, with a series of three episodes being broadcast after Who Wants to Be a Millionaire? in July 2021.

 Early years

-The show first began in 1982, hosted by the Australian television critic and satirist Clive James.
+The show began in 1982, hosted by the Australian television critic and satirist Clive James.
 The series showed funny and bizarre clips from TV shows and adverts from around the world, most notably from the Far Eastern countries of Japan and Korea.
 The series popularised the Japanese show Endurance which followed numerous contestants as they underwent painful tasks around the world.

 After James joined the BBC in 1988, celebrity chef Keith Floyd was brought in for a six-episode series in 1989 before Chris Tarrant took over in 1990.